pantheon-systems/documentation/source/content/pantheon-yml.md

 <Alert type="info" title="Do not set the database version unless the site is eligible.">

-The site is eligible to upgrade if the site's Dashboard shows a blue banner across the top that reads:
+The site is eligible to upgrade if the site's Dashboard displays a blue banner across the top that reads:

 > Good news, your site's database version is now configurable!
 Learn how.